-Shortly after the Napoleonic Wars in Europe in the early 1800s, a Calvary officer in Napoleon’s army is quoted as saying, “The Germans have encamped in my gardens.
+Shortly after the Napoleonic Wars in Europe in the early 1800s, a Cavalry officer in Napoleon’s army is quoted as saying, “The Germans have encamped in my gardens.
 I have encamped in the gardens of the Germans.
 It had doubtless been better for both parties to have stayed home and planted their cabbages.”
-This Calvary officer was Etienne Soulange-Bodin, who returned to France and founded the Royal Institute of Horticulture at Fromont.
-His greatest legacy was not actions he took in battle, but the cross breeding of Magnolia liliflora and Magnolia denudata to create the beautiful tree we now know today as the saucer magnolia (Magnolia soulageana).
+This Cavalry officer was Etienne Soulange-Bodin, who returned to France and founded the Royal Institute of Horticulture at Fromont.
+His greatest legacy was not the actions he took in battle, but the crossbreeding of Magnolia liliflora and Magnolia denudata to create the beautiful tree we now know today as the saucer magnolia (Magnolia soulageana).

 Saucer Magnolia Growing Conditions

-Hardy in zones 4-9, saucer magnolia prefers well-draining, slightly acidic soil in full sun to part shade.
+Hardy in zones 4 through 9, saucer magnolia prefers well-draining, slightly acidic soil in full sun to part shade.
 The trees can also tolerate some clay soils.
-Saucer magnolia is usually found as a multi-stemmed clump but single stem varieties can make better specimen trees in gardens and yards.
-Growing about 1-2 feet per year, they can reach 20-30 feet tall and 20-25 feet wide at maturity.
+Saucer magnolia is usually found as a multi-stemmed clump, but single stem varieties can make better specimen trees in gardens and yards.
+Growing about 1 to 2 feet (31-61 cm.) per year, they can reach 20 to 30 feet (6-9 m.) tall and 20 to 25 feet (6-8 m.) wide at maturity.

-Saucer magnolia gained its common name from the 5- to 10-inch diameter, saucer-shaped flowers it bears in February-April.
-Exact bloom time depends on variety and location.
-After saucer magnolia’s pink-purple and white blooms fade, the tree leafs out in leathery, dark green foliage that beautifully contrast its smooth gray bark.
+Saucer magnolia gained its common name from the 5 to 10 inch (13-15 cm.) diameter, saucer-shaped flowers it bears in February to April.
+The exact bloom time depends on the variety and location.
+After a saucer magnolia’s pink-purple and white blooms fade, the tree leafs out in leathery, dark green foliage that beautifully contrasts with its smooth gray bark.

 Caring for Saucer Magnolias

-In cooler climates, flower buds can be killed by late frost and you may end up with no flowers.
-Try later blooming varieties like ‘Brozzonii,’ ‘Lennei’ or ‘Verbanica’ in northern areas for more reliable blooms.
+In cooler climates, flower buds can be killed by a late frost, and you may end up with no flowers.
+Try later blooming varieties like ‘Brozzonii,’ ‘Lennei,’ or ‘Verbanica’ in northern areas for more reliable blooms.